izalac/startup-dev-infra/README.md

-# Under construction
+# Startup Dev Infra-as-Code

-Once completed this project will provide IaC and instructions to setup minimal onprem software for a dev company.
+This project provides IaC and instructions to setup minimal onprem software for a dev company.
+It runs on a laptop, with the addition of a mobile router, it can also be used as mobile infrastructure, and can be scaled up using microcloud or similar solutions.

 ## Basic host setup - assuming Ubuntu 24.04: